Cache Creek Wilderness Run

 8.2

-Recognition: the river curves left, and you see a big rock.
+Recognition: the river curves left, and you see a big rock in the middle.
 The easiest route is to its left, although you can go right.
 A small creek enters on the right during the rapid.
 At low flows this is a long boulder garden, technical for rafts, with several distinct drops, followed by more after a distance.
 The biggest waves are above and just below the big rock.
-At high flows the Big Rock creates two pour-overs on either side, both usually runnable, and this becomes a long class III rapid.
+At high flows the big rock creates two pour-overs on either side, both usually runnable, and this becomes a long class III rapid.

 Cache Creek Wilderness CA Cache Creek Wilderness CA